tsg162/CountryAPI/README.md

+## Overview
+This is a Nginx/ PHP API for providing country information in JSON format for client applications.
+Also included is an API browser for trying out all the different methods/ parameters and viewing the result sets.

 ## Installation

 #### We'll use NGINX as the web server.
 Make a directory for the files, in this case `/var/www/html/CountriesREST`